giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 #  🛠  ContinuousSectionField (CSF) - Custom Weight Laws
+> **Before you start**
+> This guide builds on the core CSF concepts - geometric pairing and polygon naming - introduced in the [CSF Fundamentals](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/CSF_Fundamentals.md).
+> A quick read of that page is enough to get the most out of this guide.

 A Custom Weight Law defines how the weight, i.e. the Elastic Modulus ratio, varies along `z` for a specific structural component of the member.